hagrid-the-developer/tilraunir/netfilter-pof/README.md

 Files
 =====

-* nf-queue.c -- Based on example with new nfq interface.
-WIP, it doesn't link on Debian 10.
+* `nf-queue.c` -- Based on example with new `NFQ` interface.
+WIP, it doesn't link on `Debian 10`.
-  Maybe new interface is not stable yet and it is better to go with obsolete interface now.
+  Maybe the new interface is not stable yet and it is better to go with obsolete interface for now.

-* nfqnl_test.c -- Implementation with obsolete interface, can rewrite payload of TCP packets.
+* `nfqnl_test.c` -- Implementation with obsolete interface, can rewrite payload of TCP packets.
 It is in pure C so resource and error handling is a bit complicated.

-* echo_server.py -- Quick & Dirty implementation of echo server in Python.
+* `echo_server.py` -- Quick & Dirty implementation of echo server in Python.

 Install the libraries